rbind/yutani/content/post/2019-02-03-enhancing-gather-and-spread-by-using-bundled-data-frames.md

 <!--gt table end-->
 </div><!--/html_preserve-->

 Now we have all parts for implementing multi-`gather()`.
-I did bundling by manual, but we can have a helper to find the common prefix and bundle them automatically.
-So, multi-`gather()` is something like:
+I did bundling by manual, but we can have a helper function to find the common prefixes and bundle them automatically.
+So, multi-`gather()` will be something like:

 ```r